 Siebel licensing rules

-No Oracle technology products are shipped with Siebel, this means if you want to run an Oracle database this must be purchased seperately.
+- No Oracle technology products are shipped with Siebel, this means if you want to run an Oracle database this must be purchased seperately.

 - Then, if the customer requires industry specific functionality, select the industry base option(s) that most appropriately meet customer needs–in addition to the CRM Base.
 Note that if the customer requires an industry solution, all users must have an industry base option and the Siebel CRM Base

 Siebel CRM – Partner Applications